 All these risks taken by themselves are serious problems and threats to global stability.
 Taken in concert, they become a profound threat multiplier placing enormous stress on regional, national, and international security and stability.

 In 2006, when the Military Advisory Board first began the process of assessing climate change risk to national security, chairman Sullivan addressed the idea of “100 percent certainty” concerning the science on global warming.
 From a military perspective, waiting to act until there is 100 percent certainty of a potential threat or outcome is simply, and fatally, to act far too late.
 Sullivan was aware, especially back in 2006, that the work of the CNA and Military Advisory Board would come under fire (s0 to speak) from ideologues determined to sidestep and marginalize the issue of climate change.
 When framing the issue from a military perspective – threat assessment and action planning – it becomes more difficult to marginalize the very serious potential threat posed by climate change.

 CNA is well aware that the perception of climate change can make a big difference on how people respond to the issue.
-Speak of dying polar bears and shrinking polar ice caps may for some lead to doubt and derision.
+Speaking of dying polar bears and shrinking polar ice caps may, for some, lead to doubt and derision.
 Talk of climate change in terms of military threat assessment and national security, and those same folks are all ears.

-The military is the 800 pound gorilla in the room.
-It has enormous power to become a change agents, innovators, and first adopters.
+The military is the 800-pound gorilla in the room.
+It has enormous power to become a change agent, innovator, and first adopter.
 The CNA and Military Advisory Board sees that as prudent planning for future national security.